Amnesty International is a democratic organization dedicated to effective use of financial and people resources to meet our human rights goals.

 At the international level, the members of the Board of Directors – known as the International Board (IB) – provide guidance and leadership for the Amnesty International movement worldwide.

-Every two years, we hold an International Council Meeting (ICM), where representatives of each section come together to discuss strategies, policies, vote on IB delegates, and share ideas and knowledge to guide the international movement.
+Every year, a Global Assembly is convened, where representatives of each section come together to discuss strategies, policies, vote on IB members, and share ideas and knowledge to guide the international movement.

 There are over 80 Amnesty International offices worldwide.
 In Canada, we have two branches – the English-Speaking one with its main office in Ottawa, and the Francophone Branch located in Montreal.